Your land has been targeted for purchase against your wishes. Can you prevent it from being taken through eminent domain laws?

 The court or condemnation commissions will determine a fair market value for your property, but you have the right to legal representation throughout the process.
 A Texas eminent domain lawyer can help you look for cause to refute condemnation proceedings, and if there is no just cause, then your attorney can negotiate for a better deal than you were offered.

-If you’re property is being targeted for condemnation, contact Texas eminent domain attorneys Dawson & Sodd before signing any agreements.
+If a government entity targets your property for condemnation, contact Texas eminent domain attorneys Dawson & Sodd before signing any agreements.
 For more than 100 years, the attorneys at Dawson & Sodd have been helping Texans in eminent domain cases.
 We can help you understand your rights and ensure that you are fairly compensated for your property.
-Call us today at 903-872-8181 (Corsicana) or 214-373-8181 (Dallas).